-Research from the fields of wildland fire social and behavioral science can inform our understanding of fire adapted human communities, their response to, and mitigation of, wildfire threats.
+Research from the fields of wildland fire social and behavioral science can inform our understanding of fire adapted communities, their response to, and mitigation of, wildfire threats.
 Yet much remains unclear in this relatively young area attempting to understand complex human behavior and actions.
-For example, an important question is why individuals choose to participate or not in wildfire mitigation activities on their property.
-Using fire-safe landscaping, construction materials and techniques, and developing and maintaining defensible space are actions that significantly improve the chance of a structure surviving a fire, yet the reported responses of individuals is mixed in the literature with varying levels of participation.
+For example, an important question is what motivates individuals to undertake wildfire mitigation activities on their property.
+Using fire-safe landscaping, construction materials and techniques, and developing and maintaining defensible space are actions that significantly improve the chance of a structure surviving a fire, yet the reported responses of individuals is mixed, with varying levels of participation.
 Common elements influencing homeowner decisions include risk perception, ecological or amenity values, the cost and time of creating defensible space, and social pressures (McCaffrey et al. 2011).